LyteLoop raises $40 million to launch satellites that use light to store data – TechCrunch

 Soon, your cloud photo backups could reside on beams of light transmitted between satellites instead of in huge, power-hungry server farms here on Earth.
-Startup LyteLoop has spent the past five years doing tackling the physics challenges that can make that possible, and now it’s raised $40 million to help it leapfrog the remaining engineering hurdles to make its bold vision a reality.
+Startup LyteLoop has spent the past five years tackling the physics challenges that can make that possible, and now it’s raised $40 million to help it leapfrog the remaining engineering hurdles to make its bold vision a reality.

-LyteLoop’s new funding will provide it with enough runway to achieve its next major milestone: putting three prototype satellites equipped with its novel data storage technology into orbit within the next three years.
+LyteLoop’s new funding will provide it with enough runway to achieve its next major milestone: putting into orbit within the next three years three prototype satellites equipped with its novel data storage technology.
 The company intends to build and launch six of these, which will demonstrate how its laser-based storage medium operates on orbit.

 I spoke to LyteLoop CEO Ohad Harlev about the company’s progress, technology and plans.
 Harlev said five years into its founding, the company is very confident in the science that underlies its data storage methods — and thrilled about the advantages it could offer over traditional data warehousing technology used today.
 Security, for instance, gets a big boost from LyteLoop’s storage paradigm.

 “Everybody on every single data center has the same same possible maximum level of data security,” he said.
-“We can provide an extra four layers of cyber security, and they’re all physics-based.
+“We can provide an extra four layers of cybersecurity, and they’re all physics-based.
 Anything that can be applied on Earth, we can apply in our data center, but for example, the fact that we’re storing data on photons, we could put in quantum encryption, which others can’t.
 Plus, there are big security benefits because the data is in motion, in space, and moving at the speed of light.”

-On top of security, LyteLoop’s model also offers benefits when it comes to privacy, because the data it’s storing is technically always in transit between satellites, which means it’ll be subject to an entirely different set of regulations vs. those that come into play when you’re talking about data which is warehoused on drives in storage facilities.
+On top of security, LyteLoop’s model also offers benefits when it comes to privacy, because the data it’s storing is technically always in transit between satellites, which means it’ll be subject to an entirely different set of regulations versus those that come into play when you’re talking about data which is warehoused on drives in storage facilities.
 LyteLoop also claims advantages in terms of access, because the storage and the network are one in the same, with the satellites able to provide their information to ground stations anywhere on Earth.
 Finally, Harlev points out that it’s incredibly power efficient, and also ecologically sound in terms of not requiring million of gallons of water for cooling, both significant downsides of our current data center storage practices.

 On top of all of that, Harlev says that LyteLoop’s storage will not only be cost-competitive with current cloud-based storage solutions, but will in fact be more affordable — even without factoring in likely decreases to come in launch costs as SpaceX iterates on its own technology and more small satellite launch providers, including Virgin Orbit and Rocket Lab, come online and expand their capacity.